Jonathan-Chia/testandroll/dashboard/www/README.md

 ## 6. Consulting

 Need help running your first Test & Learn?
-Please reach out to Dr. Elea Feit or Dr. Ron Berman for help.
+Please reach out to [Dr. Elea Feit](https://eleafeit.com/) or [Dr. Ron Berman](https://ron-berman.com/) for help.

 Want a dashboard like this built in your company?
+Need help with meta analysis, MMM, geo-lift testing, or causal inference?
 Please reach out to [Pathway Analytics](https://pathwayanalytics.gitbook.io/blog) for consulting help.